stevebuik/clj-code-gen-hodur/talking-points.md

     - Hodur
 - [Vals Blog Post](https://vvvvalvalval.github.io/posts/2018-07-23-datascript-as-a-lingua-franca-for-domain-modeling.html) got me started
 - lisp has an advantage over other target langs
+    - macro tooling is already built to do this
+    - most generated artifacts are EDN or cljc (less syntax variation)

 ### To the code